thunklife/thunklife.github.io/haskell/_posts/2013-10-12-ch1-StartingOut.md

 -	lists are comparable if their items are.
 	-	lists are compared item by item starting at their head.
 	-	all items must meet the comparison
+-	There are a number of functions for working with lists
 	-	head returns the first element
 	-	tail removes the head and returns the rest
 	-	last returns the last element